CLP 70: Self Assessment Syllabus

 2: Research and appraise major and career resources that aid in the major/career decision making process.

-3: Learn and practice job seeking skills including interviewing and conducting the information interview.
+3: Learn and practice job seeking skills including conducting the information interview.

 Advisory: English Writing 211 and Reading 211 (or Language Arts 211), or English as a Second Language 272 and 273.